mgsosna/mattsosna.com/_posts/python/2021-03-26-SQL_vs_NoSQL.md

 But of course, this design also has its drawbacks, or we'd have all switched over.
 The lack of a database schema means it's difficult to join data between different collections of data, and having distributed servers means queries can return stale data before updates are synchronized.<sup>[[2]](#2-nosql-databases)</sup> The right choice between a SQL and NoSQL database, then, depends on which of the drawbacks you're willing to deal with.

 ## Playtime
 Enough theory; let's actually create each type of database in Python.
 We'll use the `sqlalchemy` library to create a simple [SQLite](https://en.wikipedia.org/wiki/SQLite) database, and we'll use `pymongo` to create a [MongoDB](https://en.wikipedia.org/wiki/MongoDB) NoSQL database.
+Make sure to install `sqlalchemy` and `pymongo` to run the code below, as well as [start a MongoDB server](https://docs.mongodb.com/manual/tutorial/manage-mongodb-processes/).

 ### SQL
 In professional contexts, we'll probably want to create a database via a dedicated RDBMS with actual SQL code.
 But for our simple proof of concept here, we'll use [SQLAlchemy](https://www.sqlalchemy.org/).